 - MRI.
 Images of your heart can be used to diagnose left ventricular hypertrophy.

-Your doctor is likely to recommend lifestyle changes, including:
+Your doctor is likely to recommend heart-healthy lifestyle changes, including:

 - Regular exercise